Andrea Palladio: Early villas

 His earliest work is held to be an addition to Villa Trissino at Cricoli, built before his first trip to Rome.

 The earliest of his villas is generally considered to be the Villa Godi (begun 1537).
 This design already showed the originality of Palladio's conception.
-There is a central block flanked by two wings, the central block is recessed and the two wings are advanced and more prominent.
+A central block is flanked by two wings; the central block is recessed and the two wings are advanced and more prominent.
 Inside the central block, the piano nobile or main floor opened onto a loggia with a triple arcade, reached by a central stairway.
-On the reverse of building, the rounded gallery projects outward to the garden.
+On the reverse of the building, the rounded gallery projects outward to the garden.
 Palladio made numerous changes and additions over the years, adding lavish frescoes framed by classical columns in the Hall of the Muses of the Villa Godi in the 1550s.

 In his early works in Vicenza in the 1540s, he sometimes emulated the work of his predecessor Giulio Romano, but in doing so he added his own ideas and variations.
 An example was the Palazzo Thiene in Vicenza, which Romano had begun but which, after Romano's death, Palladio completed.
-It was his first construction of a large town house.
-He used Romano's idea for windows framed by stone corbeaux, a ladder of stone blocks, but Palladio gave the heavy facade a new lightness and grace.
+It was his first construction of a large townhouse.
+He used Romano's idea for windows by stone corbeaux, a ladder of stone blocks, but Palladio gave the heavy facade a new lightness and grace.

 Several other villas of this time are attributed to Palladio, including the Villa Piovene (1539) and Villa Pisani (1542).
 Of the Villa Pisani, only the central structure of the original plan remains.
 The loggia is opened by three arcades beneath a frieze, beneath a pediment.
 The interior of the main hall has a barrel-vaulted ceiling lavishly decorated with murals of mythological themes.